 We hypothesise that the non-invasive real-time ocular imaging technique of corneal confocal microscopy can detect damage to the small nerve fibres (which are the same type of nerve fibres that conduct pain) as accurately as skin biopsy.
 We also hypothesise that damage detected in small nerve fibres by corneal confocal microscopy and skin biopsy are related to the types of pain felt.
 This PhD studentship will assess people with the painful conditions of idiopathic small fibre neuropathy (ISFN) and chemotherapy-induced neuropathy (CIPN).

-A research grant to Dr Abbie Jordan, University of Bath
+A PhD Studentship to Dr Abbie Jordan, University of Bath

 A double burden?
 A multi method investigation into the experience of paediatric chronic pain and mental health symptoms.